+Page

 Prospectus Summary 1

-Risk Factors 5
+Risk Factors 6

-Forward-Looking Statements 12
+Forward-Looking Statements 13

-Use of Proceeds 13
+Use of Proceeds

-Price Range of Common Stock and Dividends 13
+Price Range of Common Stock and Dividends

-Capitalization 14
+Capitalization

-Selected Consolidated Financial and Operating Data 15
+Selected Consolidated Financial and Operating Data 16

-Management's Discussion and Analysis of Financial Condition and Results
+Management's Discussion and Analysis of Financial Condition and Results 10

-of Operations 17
+of Operations 18

-Business 28
+Business 30

-The Coal Industry 36
+The Coal Industry 39

-Management 43
+Management

-Selling Stockholder 45
+Selling Stockholder

-Description of Capital Stock 46
+Description of Capital Stock 50

-United States Federal Income Tax Consequences to Non-United States

-Holders 48
+United States Taxation of Non-U.S. Holders

-Underwriting 51
+Underwriting

-Legal Matters 54
+Legal Matters 59

-Experts 54
+Experts 59

-Where You Can Find More Information 54
+Where You Can Find More Information 59

-Glossary of Selected Mining Terms 56
+Glossary of Selected Mining Terms 61

 You should rely only on the information contained or incorporated by reference in this prospectus and in the registration statement filed in connection with this offering and the exhibits to that registration statement.
-We have not, and the selling stockholder, the U.S. underwriter and the international manager have not, authorized any other person to provide you with different information.
-We are not, and the selling stockholder, the U.S. underwriter and the international manager are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+We have not, and the selling stockholder and the underwriter have not, authorized any other person to provide you with different information.
+We are not, and the selling stockholder and the underwriter are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.